Ruby array methods: map, select, reduce, and more

 [1, 2, 3].select { |n| n > 99 }

-# => [] (empty array, not nil)
+# => [], empty array, not nil

 This means select is safe to chain without worrying about nil.
 The same applies to reject.
+If your downstream code expects an array, an empty one is usually much safer than nil because iteration and chaining work without guards.

 select and reject are also available as filter and filter_reject if that reads more naturally in your code.